 - (a) Scope.
-Subject to the limitations contained in court orders, a A party may serve upon any other party up to 20 written requests for the admission, for purposes of the pending action only, of the truth of any matters within the scope of C.R.J.P. set forth in the request that relate to statements or opinions of fact or of the application of law to fact, including the genuineness of any documents described in the request.
+Subject to the limitations contained in court orders, a party may serve upon any other party a written request for the admission, for purposes of the pending action only, of the truth of any matters within the scope of C.R.J.P. set forth in the request that relate to statements or opinions of fact or of the application of law to fact, including the genuineness of any documents described in the request.
 Copies of documents shall be served with the request unless they have been or are otherwise furnished or made available for inspection and copying.
-Leave of court must be obtained to serve more than -20 30 requests for admission or the number set forth in the Case Management Order.
+Leave of court must be obtained to serve more than 30 requests for admission or the number set forth in the Case Management Order.
 Each matter of which an admission is requested shall be separately set forth. - (b) Service.
-Without leave of court or written stipulation, requests for admission shall be served at least 35 days before a contested trial or contested hearing. - (b) Response.
+Without leave of court or written stipulation, requests for admission shall be served at least 35 days before a contested trial or contested hearing. - (c) Response.
 The matter is admitted unless, within 21 days after service of the request, or within such shorter or longer time as the court may allow or as the parties may agree to in writing pursuant to C.R.J.P. the party to whom the request is directed serves upon the party requesting the admission a written answer or objection addressed to the matter, signed by the party or by the party's attorney.
 If objection is made, the reasons therefor shall be stated.
 The answer shall specifically deny the matter or set forth in detail the reasons why the answering party cannot truthfully admit or deny the matter.
 A denial shall fairly meet the substance of the requested admission, and when good faith requires that a party qualify an answer or deny only a part of the matter of which an admission is requested, the party shall specify so much of it as is true and qualify or deny the remainder.
 An answering party may not give lack of information or knowledge as a reason for failure to admit or deny unless the party states that the party has made reasonable inquiry and that the information known or readily obtainable by the party is insufficient to enable the party to admit or deny.
-An answering party may not assert issue for trial may not object to the request on that ground alone; the party may, subject to C.R.J.P., deny the matter or set forth reasons why the party cannot admit or deny admitted or that an amended answer be served.
+An answering party may not assert issue for trial may not object to the request on that ground alone; the party may, subject to C.R.J.P., deny the matter or set forth reasons why the party cannot admit or deny - (d) Reply.
+The party who requested admissions may move to determine the sufficiency of the answer or objections.
+Unless the court determines that an objection is justified, it shall order that an answer be served.
+If the court determines that an answer does not comply with the requirements of this Rule, it may order either that the matter is admitted or that an amended answer be served.
 The court may, in lieu of these orders, determine that final disposition of the request be made at a pretrial conference or at a designated time prior to trial.
 The provisions of C.R.J.P. apply to the award of expenses incurred in relation to the motion.